moondance-labs/tanssi-docs/node-operators/block-producers/operational-tasks/index.md

 ---
 title: Block Producer Operational Tasks
-description: Learn how to manage your activities as a block producer in the Tanssi network protocol, including managing your account, upgrading your node, and more.
+description: Learn how to manage your activities as a block producer in the Tanssi Network protocol, including managing your account, upgrading your node, and more.
 template: subsection-index-page.html
 hide:
  - toc